 5. Each Sponsor or Dependent picking up the tickets must present a valid Department of Defense ID or DD214 for ticket receipt.

 6. Tickets are limited to immediate family members of the sponsor (Limit 6 tickets per ID please).

 7. The tickets have NO Monetary value and are not for sale.

 8. This performance is also a Toys for Tots event, so please remember to bring a toy to support this charity.

 9. Any questions may be directed to MilitaryNight@HuntsvilleBallet.org.

-Set in the 1850’s in Huntsville, Alabama, our production of The Nutcracker has a traditional feel thanks to the Huntsville history sets and elaborate antebellum-style costumes.
+Set in the 1850’s in Huntsville, Alabama, our production of The Nutcracker has a traditional feel thanks to the historical Huntsville sets and elaborate antebellum-style costumes.

 Phillip Otto, Artistic Director of Huntsville Ballet Company worked closely with David Harwell, the theater program director at the University of Alabama in Huntsville, to remake the sets of the annual holiday performance to mark Community Ballet Association’s 50th year.
 CBA is the umbrella under which the Huntsville Ballet Company and the Huntsville Ballet School both operate.

 The ballet company’s seamstresses work for months on the elaborate costumes and continue to update costumes annually.
-Sets include include a filmy front drop that depicts the Quietdale mansion that is located in Northeast Huntsville; it’s a special drop where you can see through it, like you’re looking through the windows.
+Sets include a filmy front drop that depicts the Quietdale mansion that is located in Northeast Huntsville; it’s a special drop where you can see through it, like you’re looking through the windows.
 You may even recognize some of the party guests so be sure to pay close attention!